Updated July 3rd with new resources

 B.C.
 Emergency Benefit for Workers

 The province will provide a one-time, tax free $1,000 payment to people who lost income or whose ability to work has been affected by COVID-19: B.C. residents who receive federal Employment Insurance or the new federal Canada Emergency Response Benefit (CERB) are eligible.
-Apply online starting May 1, 2020 or telephone 1-855-955-3545.
+Apply online starting May 1, 2020 (applications close December 2, 2020) or telephone 1-855-955-3545.

 BC Emergency Relief Support Fund for Children with Special Needs

-Eligible families supporting children/youth with Special Needs can receive an extra $225.00 for the months of April, May and June and other possible services/supports.
+Eligible families supporting children/youth with Special Needs can receive an extra $225.00 for the months of April until September 30, 2020.
+Other possible services/supports maybe available.
 Those receiving Autism Funding and those receiving respite monies may also reallocate some funds for other services.
-Contact a Children and Youth for Special Needs Representative at the Ministry of Children and Family Development.
+Contact a Children and Youth for Special Needs (CYSN) Representative at the Ministry of Children and Family Development.

 BC Government Rental Rebate